stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 date: "2017-03-04 15:00"
 ---

-I teach deep learning both for living (as the main [deepsense.io instructor](http://workshops.deepsense.io/), with [great co-workers](http://blog.kaggle.com/2016/01/29/noaa-right-whale-recognition-winners-interview-1st-place-deepsense-io/)) and as part of my volunteering to [Polish Children's Fund](http://crastina.se/gifted-children-in-poland-by-piotr-migdal/) - with a 5-day project[^trypophobia].
+I teach deep learning both for living (as the main [deepsense.io instructor](http://workshops.deepsense.io/), in a Kaggle-winning team[^deepsense]) and as part of my volunteering to [Polish Children's Fund](http://crastina.se/gifted-children-in-poland-by-piotr-migdal/) - with a 5-day project[^trypophobia].

-Whether you want to start learning deep learning for you career, or just want to have a nice adventure (and get insight into machines before they take over), this post is for you!
-I don't intent to teach neural networks, but to provide an overview and point to didactically useful resources.
+Whether you want to start learning deep learning for you career, or just want to have a nice adventure (and get insight into machines before they take over[^webcomics]), this post is for you!
+Its goal is not to teach neural networks, but to provide an overview and point to didactically useful resources.

-Don't be afraid of neural networks - it is easy to start.
-My biggest regret is delaying
+Don't be afraid of neural networks - it is easy to start!
+I fact, my biggest regret is delaying learning, because of their perceived difficulty.

+I suggest starting with [Keras](https://keras.io/), a high-level neural network library.
 To start your you need basics of Python syntax and very simple mathematics.
-I suggest starting with [Keras](https://keras.io/), a high-level neural network library in Python.
-If you are new to Python, take a look at [my introduction to data science](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html).
+If you are new to this language, take a look at [my introduction to data science](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html).

 ## Before we start